giuliavezzani/giuliavezzani_old.github.io/grasping.md

 assessed on a real robotic system, the iCub humanoid robot.
 The experiments show that the proposed method computes proper poses, suitable for grasping even small objects, while avoiding hitting the table with the fingers.

-This paper will be available on the Proceedings of IEEE International Conference on Robotics and Automation.
+This paper will be available on the Proceedings of IEEE International Conference on Robotics and Automation, June 2017, Singapore.
-A preprint is available [here]().
+You can download preprint of the paper [here](https://github.com/giuliavezzani/giuliavezzani.github.io/raw/master/files/grasping.pdf).

 [Go back to the home page](./)